vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-05-26_ahobila-AchAryas-tenkalai-lies.md

 This just says that shrI is capable of niyamana exactly like bhagavAn, but doesn't desire it.
 In no way does this contradict what was said above.

-## devotion to shAnkaras
+## devotion to shAnkaras?
 >  current jeer openly praise Shankaracharya Periyava... so it's very unfortunate to see srivaihsnva jeer openly praising shankaracharya just bcoz he helped him financially.
->
+> vk s r devoted to Kanchi Shankaracharya -
 > \- @piyu...1976

 Yes.
 He owes much to him.
 This is a good quality - called kRtajnatA, praised by everyone from sages to ALvArs.
 Please learn some of it.

+Also azhwar thirunagari bhavishyadacharyan (rAmAnuja) sannidhi was renovated by the tenkalai jiyar there soliciting donations from sringeri mutt.
+There is a big plaque to that effect there.

 > 1\.
 Shankaracharya hate vaishvism according to them panchratra is avedic
 >
 > \- @piyu...1976

 False - as rightly pointed out by the famous tenkalai puttUr kRShNa svAmI, shankara himself was a vaiShNava.
 And, pAncharAtra is accepted to the extant that it does not contradict jIvotpatti - this is explicitly stated in their bhAShya.
 You can refer to https://youtu.be/gS-xk9qiPo4

-> vk s r devoted to Kanchi Shankaracharya -
-@piyu...1976

-What a lying bunch you are!

-> Kanchi Shankaracharya directly entering into garbhagruh in Chembur Ahobila maTh…
-> You can see [this video](https://www.youtube.com/watch?v=BHgiurVOLxc) especially from 10.37 to 20.00 … grand welcome by srivaihsnvas of ahobila muth and Direct entry and doing Pooja's in garbhagruh 😪- @piyu...1976

-~~I don't believe you.~~
-Thanks for providing evidence.
-I agree that this shouldn't have happened. satkAra should've not included entry to garbha-gRha.
-Vk leaders in general wouldn't agree to it.

 >  vk s ... hate Thenkalais - @piyu...1976